The French Dispatch: Music

 For the film's musical score, Wes Anderson teamed up with his long-time collaborators Alexandre Desplat and Randall Poster.
-Desplat enlisted pianist Jean-Yves Thibaudet to draw inspiration from composers Erik Satie and Thelonious Monk and pair him in unusual duos including harp, timpani, bassoon and tuba.
+Desplat enlisted pianist Jean-Yves Thibaudet and drew inspiration from composers Erik Satie and Thelonious Monk to pair him in unusual duos, such as with a harp, timpani, bassoon, or tuba.
 Recording took place remotely due to the COVID-19 pandemic.
-The film's soundtrack album was released on CD and digitally on October 22, 2021 by ABKCO Records with a vinyl release planned for early 2022.
-The film's soundtrack album's only single, titled "Obituary", was released on September 14, 2021.
-The film's musical score was given an earlier separate release.
+The film's soundtrack album was released on CD and digitally on October 22, 2021, by ABKCO Records, with a vinyl release planned for early 2022.
+The only single from the film's soundtrack album, titled "Obituary", was released on September 14, 2021.
+The film's musical score was given a separate, earlier, release.